 If ONE component is missing then the chances of achieving long-term, permanent weight-loss are very low.

 If a client is not in the correct stage of change they will ultimately not succeed in a weight-loss programme.
 Working with a client who is unsure or carries self-doubt is a difficult task, but there are researched, effective and simple techniques to build your clients self-efficacy, confidence and knowledge, making your job and their success come far easier.

-This NEW one-day motivational interviewing (MI) workshop will teach you how to enhance your client engagement and also enable you to assist clients with other lifestyle behavioural changes such as those required for exercise adherence, smoking cessation.
+The NEW one-day motivational interviewing (MI) workshop (2 above) will teach you how to enhance your client engagement and also enable you to assist clients with other lifestyle behavioural changes such as those required for exercise adherence, smoking cessation.
 This important counselling skill (MI) has been incorporated into the behaviour change workshop to enable trainers to guide clients who are ambivalent about lifestyle change (sitting on the fence) and help them take the next step.
 You also receive a free text book: MI in Nutrition and Fitness.

 Using MI based skills, trainers can build client self-confidence and also improve their businesses client retention.
 For a full description of MI see appendix one at the foot of this page.